ndanilo8/ModelRocketComputer/README.md

 # Model Rocket Computer
-Just an Arduino that records rocket's telemetry with apogee detection for parachute deployment (pyro charges) I will be adding code, schematics and photos
+Just an Arduino that records rocket's telemetry with apogee detection for parachute deployment (pyro charges) I will be adding code, schematics, photos and will fix some code that was commented out

-(This is a project I did last year (2019) that I'm reuploading to github) Hope to make a TVC system soon
+Nevertheless, this code is Flight-Ready! in the meantime I hope to make a TVC system.